weberdak/hybrid-method/README.md

 	* Alignment of helical segments so topology is unaffected (i.e., not applying rotations).
 	* Helix tilt and azimuthal angle measurements from atomic coordinates.
 * [synthHelix.py](helpers/synthHelix.py) helper tool to generate artificial dihedral and hydrogen bonding restraints for transmembrane segments assumed to be alpha-helical.
+* [rfree.py](helpers/rfree.py) script to split CSAs and DCs into free and working restraints.
 * All restraining potentials are optional.
 Just leave options blank in the configuration script if data is unavailable.

 List of XPLOR-NIH potentials/classes currently applied in the [hybrid-method.py](hybrid-method.py) script: